braziljs/conf-boilerplate/README.md

 The project already comes with a visual template, feel free to use it, but we recommend you create your own in order to put your own identity in the event.

-Anyway, we have prepared something highly customizable for you, so for most of the changes just go to the `docpad.cson` and change the value of variables.
+Anyway, we have prepared something highly customizable for you, so for most of the changes just go to the `docpad.coffee` and change the value of variables.

 ### Basic information about the conference